suneettipirneni/text-in-image-dataset/README.md

+# Analysis of visual text generation

+This repo contains the code for my independent study research "Analysis of visual text generation".

+The imagen open source code is provide via https://github.com/lucidrains/imagen-pytorch, the local copy in this repo provides the modifications of that project needed for this research.

 # Text-In-Image Dataset

 This dataset provides a simple baseline for text within the image space with binary colors.
 The dataset is generated programmatically with the image manipulation library `PIL`.
 The goal is to generate text inside images